Amulya-sg/Medical-Chat-Bot/README.md

 - **Llama 2-based RAG Model**: Combines conversational AI with real-time retrieval from large medical datasets.
 - **PDF Support**: Ingests content from PDFs and a curated Q&A dataset.
 - **Interactive & Informative**: Aimed at promoting health awareness and patient education.
+- **User friendly Interface**: Clean and friendly interface makes it easy for user to use the application.

 ---